Space-based gravitational wave signal detection and extraction with deep neural network: Introduction

-In this article, we develop a uniformed deep learning-based model for space-based GW signal detection and extraction for the four main GW sources of LISA.
+In this article, we develop a uniform deep learning-based model for space-based GW signal detection and extraction for the four main GW sources of LISA.
 Our model is based on a self-attention sequence-to-sequence architecture that performs well when dealing with time series data.
-We have integrated long-term and short-term feature extraction blocks in our model to catch the dependency of GW signal in high-dimensional latent space.
-To our knowledge, this is the first study to achieve near-perfect detection accuracy and high precision extraction for all potential GW signals from space-based detection.
+We have integrated long-term and short-term feature extraction blocks in our model to catch the dependency of the GW signal in high-dimensional latent space.
+To our knowledge, this is the first study to achieve high-accuracy detection and high-precision extraction for all main potential GW signals from space-based detection.
 The model's intermediate results can be interpreted as the encoded signal waveform, revealing a strong correlation between what needs to be learned and what has been learned by the neural network.
-In our test results analysis, we obtained average overlaps (see equation \eqref{eq:overlap}) of 95\% of our test samples are greater than $0.95$.
-It takes less than $10^{-2}$ second to perform extraction and detection, which is a huge improvement over traditional approaches.
+In our test results analysis, we obtained average overlaps (see equation \eqref{eq:overlap}) of 95\% of our test samples being greater than $0.95$.
+It takes less than $10^{-2}$ seconds to perform extraction and detection, which is a factor of roughly $10^5$ improvement over traditional approaches that often require several hours.
 Finally, our method can also achieve considerable extraction effects for some signals generated by other models that are not in the training dataset, demonstrating the strong generalization ability of the model.